Mathieu0321/F21-1010/class/lect/Lect-05/Lect-05.raw.md

 mis-calculated how close to the surface it was.
 Boom.
 Years lost and $327 million incest.

+The broad picture is that you need to test entire systems not just chunks individually.

 ### Knightb $440 Million Oops...

 Knight, a middle layer vendor in stock trading, attempted to